-Alternately, with eight to 10 hours of concentrated and well-directed effort, you can create and execute a survey that will get you feedback within a couple of days.
-It’s well worth investing $300 and less than a week to gather information that can improve the probability of success for entrepreneurs who choose to proceed.
+Alternately, with eight to 10 hours of concentrated and well-directed effort, you can create and execute a survey that will get you feedback within a few days.
+It’s well worth investing $300 and less than a week to gather information to improve the probability of success for entrepreneurs who choose to proceed.

 Approach the survey process with an open mind.

-Rev1 venture advisors have sent out more than 300 surveys to help entrepreneurs define product and minimally viable feature set.
+Rev1 Ventures advisors have sent out more than 300 surveys to help entrepreneurs define products and minimally viable feature sets.
 Here’s what we’ve learned.

 Any question will have a bias element.
 Responders will alter their answers, depending on the questions you ask.

 They are many survey list providers, for example: AYTM.COM or SurveyMonkey.com.
 Supply your list criteria, and they will price it out.
 Target end-users, not buyers.
 If you were trying to find this person based on demographics or behavior, what would you look for?
 Age?
 Income?
 Career?
 Education?
 Something else?
 This is a good way to get some experience with the customer persona you’ve defined.